-After the cover (with title, author, and date), the front matter pagination count begins with the inside title page (if present), which repeats the information from the cover but may add such information as a report or contract number and CEC project title.
-Conversely-especially if the report is short and has no inside title page-, this information may be placed along with the publication details and the standard CEC disclaimer on the verso of the cover title page.
-In any case, the pagination count begins with the cover.
-However, page numbers (in lower-case roman numerals for the front matter) are not displayed until the first page of the Table of Contents.
+After the cover (with title, author, and date), the front matter pagination count begins with the inside title page (if present), which repeats the information from the cover but may add such information as a report or contract number and CEC project project title.
+Conversely, this information may be placed with the standard CEC disclaimer on the verso, above the publication's technical details.
+If the report is short and has no inside title page, then the publication details are on the verso of the cover title page and the pagination count begins with the cover.
+However, page numbers (in lower-case roman numerals for the front matter) are not displayed on the cover and, in the case of long reports, not until after the first page of the Table of Contents.